Marker-Inc-Korea/AutoRAG/docs/source/troubleshooting.md

 Often, in case you use `python-dotenv`, llm module can't recognize your environment variable.

-2. Put your API key to config yaml file directly.
+2. Put your API key to config YAML file directly.
 You can put your API key directly when you have difficulty adding environment variable.

-Here is a sample config yaml file that uses api_key directly to generator module.
+Here is a sample config YAML file that uses api_key directly to the generator module.
 This can be work because we put additional parameters to llm initialization, which means you can put any parameters for LlamaIndex LLM model.
 ```yaml
     - node_type: generator